 |2014||3 of 24||13%|

 |2013||5 of 22||22%|

 |2011||3 of 17||18%|

 * stimulus year

-From FY 2007- 2013, the rate of successful applications is 28% (as in the table).
-Given multiple applications, 38 of 84 applicants (45%) have gotten the award.
+From FY 2007- 2014, the rate of successful applications is 25% (as in the table).
+Sequester and funding squeezes are taking their toll, but the campus success rate is still relatively high.
+Given multiple applications, between 2007 and 2013, 38 of 84 applicants (45%) have gotten the award.
 18 were successful on first application, 14 on second, 6 on third.
 Only 8 people applied 3 times (the limit) and were unsuccessful 3 times.
 So apply, and then apply again.

 (Lower funding rates post-stimulus stem from fewer awards and more applications, which represents a nation-wide trend.)